authorjapps/zerocode/README.md

 + Using YAML described as below,

-> _The beauty here is, we can use the payload/headers structure as it is without any manipulation or a JSON path pointing to the field._
+> _The beauty here is, we can use the payload/headers structure for validation as it is without any manipulation or use a flat JSON path to skip the hassles of the entire object hierarchies._

 ## Validators